yuwenmichael/Grounding-DINO-Batch-Inference/README.md

 python inference_gdino.py
 ```
 The results will be saved in the `./crop_images` folder, where the name of the folder is the sku (aka product ID) of a product.

-## Attentions
-The result is already presented in the `crop_images` folder in this repo.
-If you want to run the program again, please make sure you delete the `crop_images` folder first.
-Otherwise, the program will not run properly.